anandjaisy/Angular-Dynamic-Form-Builder/projects/falcon-core/README.md

 # FalconCore

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

 ## Build

 Run `ng build @falcon-ng/core` to build the project.
 The build artifacts will be stored in the `dist/` directory.